Seneca Park (Louisville, Kentucky): Plant life

 Seneca Park contains a surprising amount of invasive species (22%) and is dominated by a large number of invasive warm-season grasses.
 There is also a large amount of diversity that results from its age.
 This diversity results in higher productivity, but also indicates its low retentive nature.
-It is also important to note that a many of the original plants that were put there are now in much lower proportion, due to the large amount of invasive species that were introduced.
+Many of the original plants that were put there are now in much lower proportion, due to the large amount of invasive species that were introduced.
 Sustaining plant life is a large part of the functionality of parks, and helps decrease environmental degradation.
 The purpose of the park is not just to provide a public attraction, but also preserves green space and encourages increased biodiversity.

 Arthropods

 The park also contains a high diversity of arthropods, likely due to the park's age, and its plant diversity.
 This is includes a large amount of detritivores and isopods, but surprisingly, no scavengers.
-However, it is important to note that due to the upkeep done on the grasses in the main area of the park, the arthropod diversity in those areas is significantly decreased because they are given less time to colonize and are consistently disturbed by this maintenance.
+However, due to the upkeep done on the grasses in the main area of the park, the arthropod diversity in those areas is significantly decreased because they are given less time to colonize and are consistently disturbed by this maintenance.
 Additionally, the proportion of prey and predators is about equal, with sap-suckers and herbivores being the primary prey group.
 The high amount of plant diversity actually results in beneficial aspects for prey, as it makes out increasingly difficult for predators to locate them.